CZ-NIC/knot-resolver/daemon/scripting.rst

 Note that each scheduled event is identified by a number valid for the duration of the event, you may use it to cancel the event at any time.

-To persist state between two invocations of a fuction Lua uses concept called closures_.
+To persist state between two invocations of a function Lua uses concept called closures_.
 In the following example function ``speed_monitor()`` is a closure function, which provides persistent variable called ``previous``.